 The first part, i.e having clear, pain free and easy period as we have seen is most governed by Vata dosha.
 In the other 2 parts we can see many factors come into play like Ahara, Dinacharya, our Mental state, our ability to follow Menstrual guidelines, etc. But in the case of the Rajasrva Kala, we can see the effects much faster as we are dealing with a single entity: i.e balancing the forces of vata dosha, specifically Apana vayu.

-Our upcoming posts will focus on detailed aspects of all 3 factors to help you improve the quality of Artava, have an easier and pain free period and share Ayurvedic guidelines on menstrual care and regulations during your period.
+Our upcoming posts will focus on detailed aspects of all 3 factors to help you improve the quality of Artava, reduce period pain and share Ayurvedic guidelines on menstrual care and regulations during your period.

 Balancing vata dosha for a better period:

-As we have seen earlier in our many documents on Vata dosha, the ONE thing that acts to bind and balance Vata Dosha is eating and applying Sneha (fats) on your body.
+As we have seen earlier in our many documents on Vata dosha, the ONE thing that acts to bind and balance Vata Dosha is Sneha

 When we eat Sneha like good quality ghee, we drive down air and space in the body.
 Ghee helps balance all 3 doshas, balance Agni in the body and helps lubricate the body from within, helping balance aggravated Air and space in the body.